Dino-Kupinic/dino-kupinic.dev/content/blogs/design-sources.md

 ![dark](/images/blog/dark_preview.png)

-**What makes it special:**
-- Focused specifically on dark themes
-- Great for accessibility insights
-- Color palette inspiration
-- Modern design patterns
+This site focuses specifically on dark themes, offering valuable insights into accessibility.
+It also provides inspiration for color palettes and highlights modern design patterns suited for dark UI.

+> **UPDATE (16.04.2025)**: It seems the website is not updated anymore, but it still has a lot of great examples.

 ### Footer Design